Fiat S74

-The Fiat S74 was a racing automobile first raced 1903.
+The Fiat S74 was a racing automobile first raced 1912, and was made in 1911.

+History

 In the early 20th century Fiat was heavily involved in racing to promote the reliability and mechanical fortitude of their brand.
 It was not uncommon for the early four-cylinder engines to displace over ten liters; many reaching into the 20-liter range.
 For Fiat, they too found provenance in expanding their engines.
-Their answer in the 1904 Gordon Bennett Cup race, an early type of "Grand Prix" racing, was the S74; a 75-horsepower racer which displaced fourteen liters from its four-cylinder engine.
+Their answer in the 1904 Gordon Bennett Cup race, an early type of "Grand Prix" racing, was the S74; a 180-horsepower racer which displaced fourteen liters from its four-cylinder engine.

-It was first raced by Vincenzo Lancia (the future founder of the Lancia Company) and Fiat's works driver.
-He drove in the 1903 Paris-Madrid race, two US Vanderbilt Cup races, Multiple Grand Prix races, and possibly more.
-The 1912 French Grand Prix was arguably the best showing for the S74 then eight years old.
+The 1912 French Grand Prix was arguably the best showing for the S74 then one years old.
 Fiat had their S74 racer in the hands of many including David Bruce-Brown who was in the lead for much of the race.
 He was disqualified for refueling away from the pits.
-Ralph De Palma, also driving a S74, was as well disqualified from the race due to repairs performed outside of the pits.
+Ralph DePalma, also driving a S74, was as well disqualified from the race due to repairs performed outside of the pits.
 First place went to Georges Boillot and his Peugeot followed by Louis Wagner in a Fiat S74.

 Existing examples

-One of these S74 fiats Is owned by George Wingard in Oregon and on a good year it can be seen racing at Laguna Seca's Monterey Historic Races or the Goodwood Festival of Speed in Great Britain.
+One of these S74 Fiats is owned by George Wingard in Oregon and on a good year it can be seen racing at Laguna Seca's Monterey Historic Races or the Goodwood Festival of Speed in Great Britain.